dgomesdev/Dice-roller/README.md

 ### How to run the app

-Download it [here]() and install in your Android phone
+Download it [here](https://github.com/dgomesdev/Dice-roller/releases/download/v1.0/DiceRoller.aab) and install in your Android phone

 ## Next steps

-Add the dark theùe
+Add the dark theme

 ## Screenshots